zed-alpha/shadow-gadgets/README.md

 [[API reference](#custom-containers-1)]

-The library offers a handful of subclasses of common `ViewGroup`s that handle the clipped shadow draws inline with their child draw routines in an effort to avoid some of the limitations of the overlay approach, and to optimize for better performance in ones like `RecyclerView`.
+The library offers a handful of subclasses of common `ViewGroup`s that handle the clipped shadows inline with their child draw routines in an effort to avoid some of the limitations of the overlay approach, and to optimize for better performance in ones like `RecyclerView`.
 They are broadly divided into Regular and Recycling categories, and each is a drop-in replacement for the corresponding platform/androidx class.

 ### Regular containers